platformsh/platformsh-docs/docs/src/languages/php/_index.md

 | `opcache.memory_consumption` | `64` | This is the number of megabytes available for [the OPcache](./tuning.md#opcache-preloading).
 Increase this value for large applications with many files.|
 | `opcache.validate_timestamps` | `On` | [The OPcache](./tuning.md#opcache-preloading) checks for updated files on disk.
 This is necessary to support applications that generate compiled PHP code from user configuration.
 If you are certain your application doesn't do so then you can disable this setting for a small performance boost. |

-The default PHP values can be retrieved by running `php -i` when SSH-ed into your container.
+To retrieve the default PHP values, connect to the container with SSH and run `php -i`.
-Use grep to get specific values.
+To get specific default values, use grep.
 To get the value for `opcache.memory_consumption` you could run something like `php -i | grep opcache.memory_consumption`.

 ### Customize the PHP settings

-There are two ways to customize PHP values for your application.
+There are two ways to customize PHP values for your app.
-The recommended method is to [set variables using the `php` prefix](../../create-apps/app-reference.md#variables).
+The recommended method is to [set variables using a `php:` prefix](../../create-apps/app-reference.md#variables).
-For example, to change the PHP memory limit, you'd put the following:
+For example, to change the PHP memory limit, use the following configuration:

 ```yaml {location=".platform.app.yaml"}
 variables: